mac-comp240-master/activities_2-asm/6-arrays/README.md

 The Makefile has a way to also build the file 2D_array.c.
 Open it and remove the # from the files directive line and save the Makefile.
 When you make, it will be able to compile this 2D array example.

 Study the file `2D_array.c`.
 Your main task is to update the function called `set_diag_p`.
 As you examine this function, make sure you are very clear about what the values M and N represent.
-Make a comment at the beginning of this function to state what M and N are, so that you can
+Make a comment at the beginning of this function to state what M and N are to help you keep track!

 Notice that this line is to show you how the very last element of the array can be accessed using pointer arithmetic: